hitesh1157/hitesh1157.github.io/_posts/2019-08-26-gsoc-detailed-work.md

 CrowdAlert was conceived and idealized by Bruno Woltzenlogel Paleo in 2017 and was initially developed as a mobile app by Siddartha Sekhar Padhi as a part of GSoC 2017.
 Then in GSoC 2018, Joydeep Mukherjee extended the idea to develop a full-fledged web app.

 This year, the goal was to add core optimisations and new features to the user experience of the React-Django application.
 That implies, using Server-side Rendering for faster page loading times (significantly low Time To First Byte), using web-sockets for real-time updates for incidents, comments and HTTP Long Polling for upvotes etc., migrating to a better database, finally, decoupling it from Django views.
 Then write consistent tests to validate different models, APIs, components, reducers and actions.
 Finally, hosting an NFSW image classifier.
 Eventually, we will end up with cleaner code, sound application architecture of both frontend and backend, adding more tests and developing/revamping new features are the most obvious ones.
 This will not only make developing new features much more easier, cleaner and maintainable but will also dramatically improve user experience.

-### Previous Contributions

-### CHANGELOG (August 19, 2019)

-The changes can be summarized as follows:

-1. CrowdAlert-Web now uses Server-side rendering on top of React-Redux web application.
-The advantages of using Server-side rendering in our case can be summarized as follows:
-   * The application’s performance depends on server’s resources and the user’s network speed which makes it very useful for content heavy sites.
-   * Most of the search engine crawlers do not yet understand JavaScript.
-So, it inevitably becomes important to pre-render meta tags before sender the initial HTML to the user.
-Thanks to Server-side rendering.
-2. CrowdAlert-Web’s old database has been migrated to Firebase Firestore opening doors for more powerful queries.
-A significant time has been spent on designing model classes using the object-oriented approach.
-This not only resulted in improved performance of geo-spatial queries but also refactor of Django API view classes for the better.
-3. CrowdAlert-Web now supports real-time communication for its incidents and comments component.
-This decreases latencies as compared to HTTP requests and improves user experience.
-4. Finalized the continuous integration/continuous deployment process to Heroku.
-5. Added frontend (React-Redux) and backend (Django) unit and integration tests which will evaluate the code during CI/CD process.
-6. CrowdAlert-Web now has following end user features:
-   * Added support for Google Maps direction.
-   * User can now edit incidents directly from main incident's page.
-   * Added “Settings” page​.
-   * New UI for email verification page.
-New designs for [mobile](https://gitlab.com/aossie/CrowdAlert-Web/uploads/955d115d64408998c636cdc612f09891/Screen_Shot_2019-03-15_at_1.34.23_AM.png) and [web](https://gitlab.com/aossie/CrowdAlert-Web/uploads/5dde16aac7941ee257783c64671287ca/Screen_Shot_2019-03-15_at_1.34.35_AM.png).​
-   * Added an option to set the home location.
-   * Nearby incidents will now be cached using PouchDB for faster load times.
-   * Added location validation while editing an incident.
-   * Added “Profile” page for updating name and profile image.
-   * CrowdAlert-web now uses a hosted Not Safe for Work (NSFW) image classifier to classify incident images uploaded by the user.

 ### Technical Overview
 Front end is written using React/NodeJS and backend using Django.
 Some of the core technologies/platforms are listed below: